-K. Inventories and Prepaid Items
+K. Inventories and Prepaid Expenditures

 Inventories of food in the school food service fund are recorded at cost on a first-in, first-out basis or in the case of surplus food donated by the U.S. Department of Agriculture, at the Government's assigned value, which approximates market.
 These inventories are accounted for on the consumption method.
-A reserve for inventory has been recognized to indicate that this does not constitute available spendable resources.
+Nonspendable fund balance inventory has been recognized to indicate that this does not constitute available spendable resources.